boralp/laravel-vite-apple-container/README.md

 Build Laravel Vite frontend assets inside an isolated Apple Container.

-This tool is designed for macOS users who use [`github.com/apple/container`](https://github.com/apple/container).
+This package is designed for macOS users who use [`github.com/apple/container`](https://github.com/apple/container).
 It runs `npm ci` and `npm run build` in a hardened container with restricted filesystem access, disabled network access by default, and npm lifecycle scripts disabled by default.

 ## Installation